Hamilton, Job & Company (Corvallis, OR)

 Cause Details

-Prevailing financial stringency / tight money and steady withdrawals led to lack of cash and suspension.
+Prevailing financial stringency/panic caused steady withdrawals and lack of cash, forcing suspension.

 Newspaper Excerpt